IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 mainly additive increase when steady state is reached but allows a faster convergence to a higher link speed.

-Reference window reduction is triggered by:
+Reference window reduction is triggered when:

 * Packet loss or Classic ECN marking is detected : The reference window is reduced by a predetermined fraction.